qri-io/rfcs/text/0023-starlark_load_dataset.md

 # Motivation
 [motivation]: #motivation

-Qri's goal is to build an environment where datasets are as a first class citizen.
+Qri's goal is to build an environment where datasets are a first class citizen.
 Qri currently monitors any call to `qri.load_dataset` and records the loaded dataset as a dependency.
 This results in a complete dependency graph.

 There are (at least) three problems with this approach: